-This comprehensive guide provides medical device manufacturers with practical implementation strategies for ISO 14971:2019, ensuring regulatory compliance while improving product safety and development efficiency.
+This comprehensive guide provides medical device manufacturers with practical implementation strategies, ensuring regulatory compliance while improving product safety and development efficiency.

 ISO 14971:2019 vs 2007: Critical Changes You Must Know